willeccles/cfm/README.md

 cfm to use emacs, you could use `export CFM_EDITOR='emacs'`.
-If you installed cfm via a package manager, or if you are using the default configuration, you can specify these environment variables to configure cfm without rebuilding.
+If you installed cfm via a package manager, or if you are using the default configuration, you can specify these environment variables to configure cfm without rebuilding. cfm uses a temporary directory for its deleted files (to enable undo and cut/paste).
+If it's not set in `config.h`, then cfm will attempt to use the `$CFM_TMP` environment variable.
+If this is not set either, then `/tmp/cfmtmp` will be used.
+If a temporary directory is not specified in any way or it cannot create the directory it is attempting to use, cfm will disable undo and cut/paste.

 ## Building